jobapis/jobs-goremote/README.md

 ## Usage

 GoRemote provides no search parameters, just a feed of all their latest jobs via RSS.
-In order to grab jobs, first create a query object.
+In order to get the latest job listings, first create a query object.

 ```php
 $query = new JobApis\Jobs\Client\Queries\GoRemoteQuery();